Since water makes up between 50 and 75 percent of your body, it’s no surprise that running low on this vital element can be dangerous and even fatal.

 If your skin is dry or cracked, it may not be your moisturizer’s fault.
 Dry skin is a dehydration symptom that is often overlooked.

 Since sweat is an obvious indicator that you’re losing fluids, dry skin isn’t always associated with dehydration.
 But persistent dry skin or cracked lips are a common indicator that you need to drink more H2O.
+You should also probably look to buy products from places such as city beauty to moisturise/hydrate your skin a little too!

 How to Keep Your Body Hydrated